Equivalences of LLT polynomials via lattice paths: A: Classification

-We can construct a third strict partition $\sigma_\beta$ whose parts are the parts of $\tilde \beta^{(1)}$ and $\tilde \beta^{(2)}$ sorted into the decreasing order, along with the condition that anytime a part of $\tilde \beta^{(1)}$ is equal to a part of $\tilde \beta^{(2)}$ both are removed.
+We can construct a third strict partition $\sigma_\beta$ whose parts are the parts of $\tilde \beta^{(1)}$ and those of $\tilde \beta^{(2)}$ sorted into decreasing order, along with the condition that anytime a part of $\tilde \beta^{(1)}$ is equal to a part of $\tilde \beta^{(2)}$ both are removed.
 The order of the parts in this partition gives the order of the singleton boundary paths from rightmost to leftmost.
-If we color the parts coming from $\tilde \beta^{(1)}$ blue and those coming from $\tilde \beta^{(2)}$ then this is precisely the ordering of the sequence of colored beads associated to the top boundary.
-We see that the top row of the sequence of colored beads is equivalent to the order of the parts of $\sigma_\beta$ if we keep track of each parts color.
-The bottom row of the sequence of colored beads comes from same sorted partition using the $\gamma$'s rather than the $\beta$'s.
+If we color the parts coming from $\tilde \beta^{(1)}$ blue and those coming from $\tilde \beta^{(2)}$ red then this is precisely the ordering of the sequence of colored beads associated to the top boundary.
+We see that the top row of the sequence of colored beads is equivalent to the order of the parts of $\sigma_\beta$ if we keep track of each part's color.
+The bottom row of the sequence of colored beads comes from the sorted partition $\sigma_\gamma$.

 For example, when $\bg = ((5,5,1)/(2,1,0),(4,3,2)/(1,0,0))$.
-Then $\tilde \beta^{(1)} = (7,6,1)$, $\tilde \beta^{(2)} = (6,5,2)$, $\tilde \gamma^{(1)}=(4,2,0)$, and $\tilde \gamma^{(2)}=(3,1,0)$.
+Then $\tilde \beta^{(1)} = (7,6,1)$, $\tilde \beta^{(2)} = (6,4,2)$, $\tilde \gamma^{(1)}=(4,2,0)$, and $\tilde \gamma^{(2)}=(3,1,0)$.
 The Young diagrams for $\sigma_\beta$ and $\sigma_\gamma$ are then

 corresponding to the vertex model boundary condition and sequence of colored beads